Gemini 1M Context Still Truncates Long Documents

 Stop after chapter 10.

-Tight structure + bullets fit more chapters per output budget than prose.
+Tight structure and bullets fit more chapters per output budget than free-form prose.

-Step 5: Verify the doc was ingested as text, not image
+Step 5: Confirm the doc was ingested as text, not image

 Prevention

-• Default to AI Studio or API for any doc over 50 pages — the consumer app is for quick lookups, not long-doc workflows
+• For any document over ~50 pages, default to AI Studio or the API.
+The chat app is for quick lookups, not long-doc workflows.

-• For multi-section summaries, instruct exact length per section and chunk across turns rather than asking for everything in one shot
+• For multi-section summaries, specify exact length per section and chunk across turns instead of one giant prompt.

 Tags: #Gemini #Troubleshooting #thinking